 Do you have any of the following kinds of loans for your home?
 If so, there may be special requirements that the lender has to follow if you fall behind on your payments or you are in default for another reason (such as your lender having to pay a tax, insurance or other property charge on your behalf).
 You may also be able to lower the amount you pay or, in some cases, stop your payments for a while.
 Talk to the place where you got the loan or talk to a lawyer about your rights if you have:

 - a Federal Housing Authority (FHA) mortgage loan insured through the U.S. Department of Housing and Urban Development (HUD)

 - a mortgage loan insured through USDA Rural Development (formerly called Farmers Home Administration or FmHA)

 - an RHS/FmHA financed home

-- a Veterans’ Administration (VA) guaranteed loan
+- a Veterans’ Affairs (VA) guaranteed loan, or

-Service Members and Foreclosures
+Service members and foreclosures